INTRODUCING THE PUPPY TO ITS NEW HOME

 Your breeder should give you feeding instructions including feeding times, quantity, and the diet the pup is on.
 It is NOT wise to make sudden changes in diet.
 For the first couple of weeks change nothing.
 The pup is stressed enough by moving away from its siblings, possible travel to its new home, all the excitement of a new environment and new people.
 Puppy stress can often cause diarrhea.
 Do not compound the problem and cloud the issue for the vet by a dietary change too soon.
 A little canned pumpkin added to the pup’s food will help with stress diarrhea.
 After a couple of weeks when the pup has settled in, if you wish to change diets do so gradually.
 Add some of the new food in with the old.
 Slowly increasing the amount of the new diet until the change is complete.

 You have a beautiful baby and you want to share it with the world…but wait!
 Your puppy’s immune system is under construction!
 For now, you need to protect that baby.
 It is not quite time to go to puppy parks, pets stores, meet-up groups or to take your pup to your friends and family to introduce him/her to their pets.
 As hard as it might be, you will also need to limit people with pets from coming to visit.
 You should wait at least a month after your pups last puppy shot before risking exposure.
 Use this time to teach your pup to bond to you, to listen to you, and a few basic puppy manners.
 Then when it is safe they will be a welcome guest wherever they go.
 After the pup is ready for the world, puppy classes are excellent ways to allow the pup to interact with other dogs while in a safe and controlled environment.
 Consider joining a breed club in your area.
-There you will meet other bulldoggers and have the opportunity to participate in events and activities with people who love the Bulldog as much as you!
+There you will meet other bulldoggers and have the opportunity to participate in events and activities with people who love the Bulldog breed as much as you do!

-You will want to find a qualified veterinarian BEFORE receiving a new puppy in your home.
+You will want to find a qualified Veterinarian BEFORE receiving a new puppy in your home.
 Good breeders will require you to have a “well-baby check up” by your vet soon after the pup’s arrival at your home.
 If you do not know a Bulldog veterinarian in your area, ask your breeder.
 The Bulldog Club of America is a national organization.
 Although there are other very good Bulldog veterinarian specialists the BCA has a list on their website of bulldog specialists.
 As in all professions, there are a few veterinarians that are looking to make extra money (scam) and overcharge the owners of puppies with unneeded exams and costs.
 Ask a lot of questions.
 Bulldogs are a Brachycephalic breed.
 It is best to have a veterinarian with experience in their care, especially for future surgical procedures like a spay or neuter.
 On your first vet visit take along the puppy’s immunization record, any worming information and a stool sample (in a Ziploc bag will be fine).
-Do NOT set your bully pup down on the floor at the vet office and do not let other pets or people in the office approach and/or touch the pup.
+Do NOT set your English bulldog pup down on the floor at the vet office and do not let other pets or people in the office approach and/or touch the pup.
 Many are there because they are sick and have yet to see the vet for diagnosis.